This event has ended.

 Although Australia has had uninterrupted economic growth over the last 25 years, there are rising levels of housing stress and homelessness, and record levels of household debt.Appropriate housing is a vital foundation that supports education and employment pathways, yet many Australians with disabilities face overwhelming housing challenges.
 Recent research confirms that unsafe and poor-quality housing can have a detrimental impact on people’s health, and that people with disabilities are especially disadvantaged when it comes to housing options.

-Our panel will discuss what’s driving this housing inequality and explore the relationship between housing, disability and health.
-We will also look at the broader policy context and the priorities ahead to work towards a system that’s fair, equitable and safe for the growing number of Australians with disabilities.
+Listen to our panel discuss what’s driving this housing inequality and explore the relationship between housing, disability and health.
+They also look at the broader policy context and the priorities ahead to work towards a system that’s fair, equitable and safe for the growing number of Australians with disabilities.

-Zoe Aitken is a Research Fellow in Epidemiology in the Disability and Health Unit at the Melbourne School of Population and Global Health.
+Zoe Aitken - Research Fellow in Epidemiology in the Disability and Health Unit at the Melbourne School of Population and Global Health.
 She has a particular interest in understanding how socio-economic factors drive the association between disability and poor health.

 Joseph Connellan has worked in the not for profit sector on developing models of affordable housing for people with disability.
 He currently leads the NDIS Housing Pathways Program for the Melbourne Disability Institute.

 Oliver Hunter is an aspiring comedian and media personality who currently works for the Alcott Foundation’s ‘Get Skilled Access’ program.
 Oliver will talk about his recent experience of looking for a place to live in Melbourne.